 What to do if you see something wrong!

-As always, if you have any questions or notice something not quite right, please contact us at firstname.lastname@example.org.
+As always, if you have any questions or notice something not quite right, please contact us at firstname.lastname@example.org or book a demo below.
 We’d love to hear from you!